SF Sports Massage Therapy

 QUESTIONS & ANSWERS

 Most people have questions about sports massage before booking an appointment.
 Here are some of the most popular questions we get asked regularly.
 If you have a question that ISN’T covered, please get in touch.

 How often should I get a sports massage?

 If you were to come in for general loosening before or after an event then one would normally be enough.
-You need to do your bit too!
-Improve your posture, warm ups and warm downs, stretching after a run.
-All these are crucial to keeping you well balanced.

 Does massage hurt?
 Do some types hurt more than others?

 It can be painful from time to time as you work out bits of tension and ‘scar tissue’ but it doesn’t always have to be.
 Sports massage can be pretty sore but that kind of pain is usually a bitter sweet pain.

 How soon can I go back to my sport?

 The key is to listen to your body.
 Do your stretches.
 Warm up and warm down.
 If you are getting frustrated, ease back into training.
 Slow and steady gets you ready.
 Use sports massage regularly (every 4 to 6 weeks) as part of your maintenance programme.

 What are the key benefits of sports massage?